 11.2.1.1 Hydrostatic Tests.
-Where a fire department connection is not provided, the system shall be hydrostatically tested at 200 psi.
+Where a fire department connection is not provided, the system shall be hydrostatically tested at 200 psi for 2 hours.

-Revised 12.3.6 to read as follows:
+Revise 12.3.6 to read as follows:

 12.3.6 Inactive Systems.
-When sprinkler systems are shut-off or otherwise inoperative for periods greater than 48 hours for repair of service, the FAHJ must be notified immediately.
+When automatic sprinkler systems are shut-off or otherwise inoperative for periods greater than 48 hours for repair of service, the FAHJ must be notified immediately.